Generalized Clockwork Theory: Conformal Coupling and Mass Terms in the Extra Dimension

 \section{Conformal Coupling and Mass Terms in the Extra Dimension}

 It is interesting to contemplate the possibility of some generic explicit breaking of the residual $U(1)$ symmetry, beyond the direct coupling to the specific sector we are interested in.
-Such a possibility could come out naturally in the extra dimensional interpretation.
+If so, we do not only have technical naturalness, but can potentially have a 'natural' UV theory that includes the breaking of the CW symmetry.
+Such a possibility could come out directly from the extra dimensional interpretation.
 Considering again the extra dimensional picture, \cite{Giudice:2016yja} reproduced the mass matrix of the $4D$ CW and suggested that the continuum is coming from a linear dilaton model.

 Because the main aim of this paper is to generalize CW theory, it makes sense to consider how additional terms in 5D affect the CW structure.
 Since, we can at most recover the mass matrix of CW, we limit ourselves to terms that are at most quadratic in the 5D scalar field.
-A free massless scalar field generated the CW mass matrix \eqref{pimass}.
+A free massless scalar field in 5D generated the CW mass matrix \eqref{pimass}.
 We therefore expect the additional quadratic terms to generate an explicit breaking of the CW symmetry as desired.
-We explore the effect of a conformal coupling to gravity, as the most minimal variation, where conformal symmetry is maintained. \footnote{Some analysis along these lines with the Randall-Sundrum (RS) metric has been carried out in \cite{Hofmann:2003gk}.} Deconstruction will introduce a length scale, the lattice spacing, and will break the conformal symmetry, and generate a $4D$ mass term.
-Finally, we consider explicitly adding mass terms in the extra dimension.
+We explore the effect of a conformal coupling to gravity, as the most minimal variation, where conformal symmetry, or to be precise, local Weyl symmetry, $g_{MN}\rightarrow e^{2\omega(x)}g_{MN},\, \phi\rightarrow e^{-3/2\omega(x)}$ is maintained. \footnote{Some analysis along these lines with the Randall-Sundrum (RS) metric has been carried out in \cite{Hofmann:2003gk}.} Deconstruction will introduce a length scale, the lattice spacing, and will break the conformal symmetry, and generate a $4D$ mass term.
+We then consider explicitly adding mass terms in the extra dimension.
+Finally, we deviate from the metric suggested in \cite{Giudice:2016yja}, and consider positively curved 5D manifolds.